 Sentiment analysis is part of the greater umbrella of text mining, also known as text analysis.
-This type of analysis extracts meaning from many sources of text, like surveys, reviews, public social media, and even articles on the Web.
-A score is then applied based on the sentiment of the text.
+This type of analysis extracts meaning from many sources of text, such as surveys, reviews, public social media, and even articles on the Web.
+A score is then assigned to each clause based on the sentiment expressed in the text.
 For example, -1 for negative sentiment and +1 for positive sentiment.
 This is done using natural language processing (NLP).

 What is sentiment analysis used for?

-So if sentiment analysis is hard to do, what’s the benefit?
-Why do we use tools to categorise natural language feedback rather than our human brains?
+Accurate sentiment analysis can be difficult to conduct, what’s the benefit?
+Why do we use an AI-powered tool to categorise natural language feedback rather than our human brains?

 Mostly, it’s a question of scale.
 Sentiment analysis is helpful when you have a large volume of text-based information that you need to generalise from.

-For example, let’s say you’re in marketing for a major motion picture studio, and you just released a trailer for a movie and got a huge volume of comments about it on Twitter.
+For example, let’s say you work on the marketing team at a major motion picture studio, and you just released a trailer for a movie that got a huge volume of comments on Twitter.

 You can read some – or even a lot – of the comments, but you won’t be able to get an accurate picture of how many people liked or disliked it unless you look at every last one and make a note of whether it was positive, negative or neutral.
 That would be prohibitively expensive and time-consuming, and the results would be prone to a degree of human error.

-With sentiment analysis tools though, you can get a comprehensive, consistent overall verdict with a simple button-press.
+On the other hand, sentiment analysis tools provide a comprehensive, consistent overall verdict with a simple button press.

 Use cases for sentiment analysis

-We live in a world where huge amounts of written information is produced and published every moment, thanks to the internet, social media and digital communications.
+We live in a world where huge amounts of written information are produced and published every moment, thanks to the internet, news articles, social media, and digital communications.
 Sentiment analysis can help companies keep track of how their brands and products are perceived, both at key moments and over a period of time.

 Here are a few scenarios where sentiment analysis can save time and add value: